 Board Characteristics and Audit Fees

-These results add to the growing body of literature documenting a relationship between corporate governance mechanisms and various facets of the financial reporting and audit processes.
-In addition, the results add to our understanding of the determinants of audit fees.
+We find significant positive relations between audit fees and board independence, diligence, and expertise.
+The results persist when similar measures of audit committee "quality" are included in the model.
+The results add to the growing body of literature documenting relations between corporate governance mechanisms and various facets of the financial reporting and audit processes, as well as to our understanding of the determinants of audit fees.

 Keywords: audit fees, board characteristics, independence, expertise